LiF-x/lifxmod.com/mods/church.md

 5. Upload the contents of the folder "yolauncher" to the server

-6. Edit skill_types.xml on the server,
+6. Edit skill\_types.xml on the server,

-- add "2485" to the id list inside

-of "Praise the God!" ability.
+   1. add "2485" to the id list inside of "Praise the God!" ability.
 (Normally on line# 5574)

-- add "2485" to the id list inside

-of "Open/Close Door" ability.
+   2. add "2485" to the id list inside of "Open/Close Door" ability.
 (Normally on line# 6019)

-- add "2485" to the id list inside

-of "as Your Home" ability.
+   3. add "2485" to the id list inside of "as Your Home" ability.
 (Normally on line# 6036)

-- add "2485" to the id list inside

-of "Toll" ability.
+   4. add "2485" to the id list inside of "Toll" ability.
 (Normally on line# 7098)

-- add "2485" to the id list inside
+   5. add "2485" to the id list inside

-of "Expel the Intruders."
+   6. of "Expel the Intruders."
 (Normally on line# 7537)

-7. Edit cm_objects.xml in the data folder on the server and add the contents from the data/church.xml file at the end, before \</objects>
+7. Edit cm\_objects.xml in the data folder on the server and add the contents from the data/church.xml file at the end, before &lt;/objects&gt;

-8. Use LiFx Server framework v3.0.0 or newer with $LiFx::createDataXMLS set to true in AutoloadConfig.cs to create objects_types.xml, recipe.xml and recipe_requirement.xml on the server and start the server.
+8. Use LiFx Server framework v3.0.0 or newer with $LiFx::createDataXMLS set to true in AutoloadConfig.cs to create objects\_types.xml, recipe.xml and recipe\_requirement.xml on the server and start the server.

 9. Stop the server and copy files on the server from /LiFx/dbexport to your servers /data folder

-10. Download cm_objects.xml, objects_types.xml, recipe.xml, skill_types.xml and recipe_requirement.xml from the servers to your extracted "yolauncher/modpack/data" folder.
+10. Download cm\_objects.xml, objects\_types.xml, recipe.xml, skill\_types.xml and recipe\_requirement.xml from the servers to your extracted "yolauncher/modpack/data" folder.

 11. Ensure you have 7zip installed on your computer [Download here](https://7zip.dev/en/download/)

 12. Ensure all you need is in the pack and insert files into the yo launcher folder that you need for your server, ensuring you do not overwrite the mod files

 13. Run the "createModpack.bat" included in this pack to generate a mod pack to upload to [Yo Launcher](https://www.yolauncher.app/)

 14. Upload to Yo Launcher as normal

 15. Enjoy